The 10th International Workshop on Genetic Improvement @ICSE 2021

 - Generate multiple versions of software

-We invite submissions of two types of paper:
+We invite submissions of two paper types:

 We encourage authors to submit early and in-progress work.
 The workshop emphasises interaction and discussion.